zevv/npeg/README.md

 ### Captures

 ```
-C(P)           # Captures all text matched in P
+C(P)           # Stores the capture in the open JSON array
-Ca()           # Create a new capture array
+Ca()           # Create a new capture JSON array
+Co()           # Create a new capture JSON object
+Cf("name", P)  # Stores the capture in the open JSON object
 Cp(proc, P)    # Passes the captured string to procedure `proc`
 ```

-Warning: Captures are stil in development.
+Warning: Captures are stil in development, the interface is likely to change.

 Captured data in patterns can be saved to a tree of Json nodes which can be accessed by the application after the parsing completes.
 Check the examples